Centralia Massacre (Missouri): Battle of Centralia

-At about 3:00 p.m., U.S. Army Major Andrew Vern Emen Johnston, a former schoolteacher without much military experience, led 146 men of the newly formed 39th Missouri Infantry Regiment (Mounted) and rode into Centralia.
+At about 3:00 p.m., Union Army Major Andrew Vern Emen Johnston, a former schoolteacher without much military experience, led 146 men of the newly formed 39th Missouri Infantry Regiment (Mounted) and rode into Centralia.
 The townspeople warned Johnston that Anderson had at least 80 well-armed men, but Johnston led his men in pursuit.
-The U.S. soldiers soon encountered the guerrillas, and Johnston decided to fight them on foot.
+The Union soldiers soon encountered the guerrillas, and Johnston decided to fight them on foot.
 Johnston ordered his men to dismount and form a line of battle.

 Johnston then reportedly called out a challenge.
 Anderson's men replied by making a mounted charge.
 Armed with muzzle-loading Enfield rifles, the U.S. recruits were no match for the guerrillas with their revolvers.
 Johnston's first volley killed several guerrillas, but his men were overrun.
 Most were shot down as they attempted to flee.
 According to Frank James, his younger brother Jesse fired the shot that killed Major Johnston.
-Of the 147 U.S. soldiers, 123 were killed during the battle, with only one man wounded.
+Of the 147 Union soldiers, 123 were killed during the battle, with only one man wounded.
 Confederate forces lost three men and ten were wounded.

 Aftermath

-On September 28, 1864, in a letter to U.S. Army General William Rosecrans, U.S. Brigadier General Clinton B. Fisk suggested depopulation and devastation in retribution for the massacre:
+On September 28, 1864, in a letter to Union Army General William Rosecrans, Union Brigadier General Clinton B. Fisk suggested depopulation and devastation in retribution for the massacre:

 I had the honor to write you fully under yesterday's date, since which time my telegrams have advised you of the disasters at Centralia.
 The capture of the railway train, the inhuman slaughter of the defenseless soldiers thereon, the robbery of the passengers, the burning of the moving train, and the indignities visited upon helpless women must be regarded as one of the chief barbarisms of the war. ...
 We have in these counties not only the resident rebels, but in addition a large proportion of those who, by Gen. Ewing's order, were last year expelled from Johnson, Jackson, and other border counties.
 Depopulation and devastation are extreme measures, but if this infernal warfare continues it will be humane and economic of human life to adopt and vigorously enforce such measures wherever the bushwhackers have more friends than the government.